anhtudo1209/Code-Battle-Arena/backend/exercises/033-spiral-matrix/problem.md

 # Spiral Matrix

-Given an integer N, print an N x N matrix filled with numbers from 1 to N*N in spiral order
+Given an integer n, print an n x n matrix filled with numbers from 1 to n*n in spiral order

 ## Input
-An integer N
+An integer n

 ## Output
-An N x N matrix filled with numbers from 1 to N*N in spiral order.
+An n x n matrix filled with numbers from 1 to n*n in spiral order.

 ## Sample Input
 3